mongoid/mongo_session_store/README.md

     rake

-To switch to the Rails 3.0 Gemfile.lock:
+To switch to the Gemfile.lock for a certain Rails version:

     rake use_rails_30

-To switch to the Rails 3.1 Gemfile.lock:

     rake use_rails_31
+    rake use_rails_32

 To run the tests for a specific store: